 Lawyers Who Can Help You With Spousal Sponsorship

 The process to apply for spousal sponsorship overwhelming.
-You want to make sure that you do it right.
+You always want to ensure that you do it right.
 A failed application can limit your ability for your spouse to get permanent resident status.
-Our experienced team can help you make sure that your application is in order prior to submitting it.
-It is important to remember that misstating anything on your application can have serious consequences.
+Our experienced legal team helps you and your family ensure that your application is properly put together prior to submitting it.
+It is extremely important to keep in mind that any misstating anything on any immigration application includes serious potential consequences.
 Our team understands this.
-Therefore, we ensure the proper drafting, completion and filing of your application, giving you the best chance of a successful outcome.
+Therefore, we ensure the proper drafting, completion and filing of your application, this allows you the best likelihood of a successful outcome.

 In addition, you may download our PDF brochure for more information & pricing on our Spousal Sponsorship legal services: Kahane Law – Spousal Sponsorship.pdf